A new job or the end of your contract

 If you find a new job or if your contract is coming to an end, there are a number of matters to consider.

 If you have a temporary contract, your employment will end automatically on the agreed date.
 Leiden University will inform you in good time in writing of the fact that your employment period will end.

 Leiden University may also break a temporary or permanent employment contract if there are good reasons for doing so.
 Both situations are subject to a notice period.
-To find out which notice period applies in your case, please consult Chapter 8 of the Collective Labour Agreement of Dutch Universities.
+To find out which notice period applies in your case, please consult the Collective Labour Agreement of Dutch Universities.